Education & Workforce Development

 Committee members are identifying best practices, knowledge and research needed to eliminate the disparities before making recommendations for change.

-At the December 5th Racial & Ethnic Equality Action Summit held by the Task Force, West Palm Beach residents shared two top priorities regarding Education and Workforce Development.
+Based on feedback from the December 5th, 2020 and the June 12th, 2021 Racial & Ethnic Equality Action Summits held by the Task Force, West Palm Beach residents shared two top priorities regarding Education and Workforce Development.
 The subcommittee is currently discussing these priorities:

 - Improving offerings of career development, workforce training, and education opportunities for youth and adults.